 Applications will only be accepted from agencies that meet the Bridge Program eligibility criteria, as listed below:

-• At the time of application submission, the agency is registered as a 501(c)(3) with the United States Department of Treasury.
+• At the time of application submission, the agency is registered as a 501(c)(3) with the United States Department of the Treasury.

-• Please note that Fiscal Agents are not accepted.
+• Please note that fiscal agents are not accepted.
 The applying agency must have its own 501(c)(3) status.

 • The agency must demonstrate a record of providing or intent to provide direct human services to residents of Leon County.